 Cons: Small screen, buttons are harder to push than 62 series, less accurate than Oregon and 62 series.

 Best Uses: Lightweight hiking and climbing, best value GPS.

 The Garmin eTrex 30 handheld GPS device is the enhanced version of the Garmin eTrex 20, about which we did a full review.
-The main differences are that the eTrex 30 has a barometric altimeter, a 3-axis compass, wireless sharing and costs another $100 retail.
+The main differences are that the eTrex 30 has a barometric altimeter, a 3-axis compass, wireless sharing and costs an additional $100 retail.
 The dimensions, weight, maps and memory are the same.
 The eTrex 30 has a grey rim around the face of its black body; the eTrex 20 has a red rim.
 Though the eTrex 30 is good for certain application our testers believe the 20 is a much better value.
 If you want more features we suggest coughing up the cash for the Garmin Oregon 600, which retails for around $100 more than the eTrex 300.